seetadev/Security22X/README.md

 Mantle allows hyper scalability of the Ethereum network, leveraging roll-up technology and a decentralized data availability layer to increase efficiency and performance in the mobility ecosystem, all while reducing fees and latency.

-- Encode Mantle Hackathon Content Bounty
+- Encode Mantle Hackathon's Content Bounty

 Docx submission: https://github.com/seetadev/Security22X/blob/main/Solution-Modules/vehicle-credits-pollution-check/Making%20Roads%20Safer%20and%20Better%20with%20Mantle%20(1).docx

 Pdf submission: https://github.com/seetadev/Security22X/blob/main/Solution-Modules/vehicle-credits-pollution-check/Making%20Roads%20Safer%20and%20Better%20with%20Mantle.pdf

+- Usage of Mantle Blockchain in the Transport Monitor Solution

 1a.
 Mantle: We are using Mantle to develop a platform where users can issue, manage and transfer credits of ratings earned for vehicle owners and their respective vehicles via pollution checks,  green fuel adoption in vehicles:
 - User creation procedure; User identification with NFC tags;